duvictor/pythonProjectUnsupervisedSegmentationBrainTC/ReadMe.txt

 ## How to use

 To use this code, you must follow the instructions contained in the documentation for each system component.
 Make sure you have all dependencies installed before running the code.

+docker build -f Dockerfile -t segmentation .

+docker run segmentation

 ## References